Fukaya category of Grassmannians: rectangles: Main theorems

 where $|d|$ denotes the number of boxes in $d$ and $\operatorname{PD}(d)$ is the Poincar\'{e} dual Young diagram of $d$. \end{definition}

-The \textit{Poincar\'{e} dual} of a Young diagram $d$ is obtained by taking the complement of $d$ in the ambient $k\times (n-k)$ grid and rotating by $\pi$ to place it in the top left corner, as the example below shows with a diagram in a grid with $k=3$ and $n=7$.
+The \textit{Poincar\'{e} dual} of a Young diagram $d$ is obtained by taking the complement of $d$ in the ambient $k\times (n-k)$ grid and rotating by $\pi$ to place it in the top left corner.

+\begin{example} Let $k=3$ and $n=7$.
+An example of Young diagram and its Poincar\'{e} dual in the $3\times 4$ grid is given by

 \ytableausetup{boxsize=normal}